Fallout: New Vegas/Unused NPCs

 Bitter Bob and Roger the Codger

-Two pickpockets from Freeside who are named and exist only in Freeside's script file.
+Two pickpockets from Freeside who are only ever mentioned in Freeside's script file.

 int iBobRobbed ; Bitter Bob robbed the player, 0 = robbing, 1 = robbed and returning to idle package. int iRogerRobbed ; Same as above for Roger the Codger